simondankelmann/Bluetooth-LE-Spam/README.md

 This app can send BLE advertisements that mimic the usage of various services.
 This can cause nearby devices that listen to such advertisements to show unwanted popup dialogs.

-Supported services are:
+Supported Services are:

 - Apple (new device popups, various action modals)
-- [Google Fast Pair](https://developers.google.com/nearby/fast-pair/landing-page) (Android devices) -- patched on modern devices
 - [Microsoft Swift Pair](https://learn.microsoft.com/en-us/windows-hardware/design/component-guidelines/bluetooth-swift-pair) (Windows Devices)
 - Samsung Easy Setup

+End of Support Services:

+- [Google Fast Pair](https://developers.google.com/nearby/fast-pair/landing-page) (Android devices) -- patched on modern devices

 You can send BLE advertisements for all services or for selected targets only.